You NEED a fast website.

 Be aware that each may report slightly different results.
 Here are a few sites that we like to use for testing speed:

 Find a tool that you like and stick with it, this way you always have consistent results to compare against.
-All the above a good and provide robust and accurate tools for finding bottlenecks on your site.
-Do not stress above which to use.
-Just pick the one you like the most and always use that one going forward.
+All the above are good and provide robust and accurate tools for finding bottlenecks on your site.
+Do not stress about which to use.
+Just pick the one you like best and use it going forward.

-Keep in mind that your site’s speed can vary depending on the current amount of network traffic.
-Also, how many visitors are actively viewing your website.
+Keep in mind that your site’s speed can vary depending on current network traffic.
+Also, how many visitors are actively viewing your website?
 We recommend you run 5 to 10 scans of the same site to get an accurate average speed.
 After about 10 scans, you will see a clear picture of how your site is really performing.

-Most web browsers have tools built in that show you how fast your site is running.
-Not only that, they also provide details showing why it is taking so long to load.
-This is very useful information to diagnose and improve your site speed.
+Most web browsers have built-in tools that show you how fast your site is loading.
+Not only that, but they also provide details showing why it is taking so long to load.
+This is very useful information for diagnosing and improving your site speed.

 To use a browser’s built-in tool: